-Luray, VA - Shenandoah National Park Fire Managers plan to burn 33 acres of Big Meadows sometime between April 16 and May 31, 2018, weather permitting.
+LURAY, Va.
+(WHSV) — The Shenandoah National Park (SNP) announced plans to burn approximately 50 acres of Big Meadows sometime between March 29 and April 22, weather permitting.

-A portion of Big Meadows (milepost 51), the open area across from Byrd Visitor Center, is burned each year for the purpose of maintaining the open vista by preventing encroachment by trees and shrubs.
+According to a press release from SNP, a portion of Big Meadows is burned each year for the purpose of maintaining the open vista by preventing encroachment from small trees and shrubs.

-The burn is anticipated to take one day to complete.
-Smoke from the burn may be visible in and around the Big Meadows area.
-Visitors driving in areas of smoke should take additional care by dropping speeds and ensuring their headlights are on.
+SNP warns visitors that smoke from the burn may be visible in and around the Big Meadows area, and those driving in areas of smoke should take care by slowing down and ensuring their headlights are on.
 All park facilities will remain open during the prescribed burn.

 Prescribed burns are ignited by fire managers under a predetermined set of conditions, and most prescribed burns at SNP are conducted under the guidance and direction of personnel from the National Park Service, the U.S. Forest Service and the Virginia Department of Forestry, according to a press release from SNP.